PhD in Systems Engineering

 - Demonstrate proficiency in written and oral communication skills and the ability to disseminate research findings through presentations and in peer-reviewed publications.

 Upon entry into the Systems Engineering Division, each student will be appointed an academic advisor from the SE faculty.
 The advisor will act as the student’s primary academic advisor until the student selects a research advisor(s).

 Doctoral students must pass a comprehensive Qualifying Examination administered by the Division of Systems Engineering.
 They must pass this exam and a math requirement within the first three semesters of matriculation (those matriculating in January must pass within the first four semesters).
 In addition, doctoral students must present an oral defense of a research prospectus developed by the student to a prospectus committee by the student’s third year of study.
 The prospectus committee may also later serve as the Dissertation Committee.

 All College of Engineering PhD students are required to complete the Advanced Responsible Conduct of Research program prior to completing the prospectus.
 The Advanced RCR program includes an online module and four live discussion workshops.

 There is no foreign language requirement for the Systems Engineering degree.
 However, basic mastery of spoken and written English—as determined by oral presentations, written reports, and publishable manuscripts—is a requirement for the PhD.

 PhD students may obtain financial aid in the form of competitive teaching fellowships or research assistantships available from grants or contracts held by faculty members.
-Annual (12 month) stipends are approximately $29,700.
-Other traineeship funding may also be available to U.S. citizens and permanent residents.
+Other traineeship funding may also be available to US citizens and permanent residents.